FeisalAlaswad/GenClass-Running-Example/README.md

-# A Detailed Example of Converting Software Requirements to a PlantUML Class Diagram Using GEnClass
+# A Simplified Example of Using GenClass to Convert Software Requirements into a PlantUML Class Diagram

 ## Software Requirements